vladimirkosmala/FrontEndKit/docs/README.md

 ```

 This tells:
-* .fill-parent will take the space inside the parent, which is the body here
+* .fill-parent will take all space available inside the parent, which is the body here
 * .flex-column tells to use a vertical layout
 * .items-center centers the content horizontaly (only inside a flexbox)
 * .justify-center  centers the content verticaly (only inside a flexbox)

-You can see many possibilities of layout with flexbox inside the showroom here: [http://localhost:9000/css/docs/showroom.html](http://localhost:9000/css/docs/showroom.html).
+You can see many possibilities of layout with flexbox inside the showroom here: [http://localhost:9000/css/docs/showroom.html#flex](http://localhost:9000/css/docs/showroom.html#flex).

 We are missing two things: we need to transform the seconds into a readable content and we have more than just a penne pasta timer.